| File Menu | Contents

 SalsaJ can display multiple spatially or temporally related images in a single window.
 These image sets are called stacks.
 The images that make up a stack are called slices.
 All the slices in a stack must be the same size and bit depth.
 A scroll bar provides the ability to move through the slices.
 Must SalsaJ filters will process all the slices in a stack.

 Selections are user defined areas or lines within an image.
 Only one selection can be active at a time.
 Area selections are created using the rectangular, oval, polygonal and freehand selection tools.
 Area selections can be measured (Analyze/Measure), filtered, filled (Edit/Fill) or drawn (Edit/Draw).
 Line selections are created using the straight, segmented and freehand line selection tools.
-Use Edit/Draw to draw the line in the current colour.
-The length of line selections can be measured using Analyse/Measure.
+Use Edit/Draw to draw the line in the current color.
+The length of line selections can be measured using Analyze/Measure.

 Selections can be moved by clicking and dragging.
 The status bar displays the coordinates of the upper left corner of the selection (or the bounding rectangle for non-rectangular selections) as it is being moved.
 Notice that the cursor changes to an arrow when it is within the selection.
 To move the contents of a rectangular selection, rather than the selection itself, Edit/Copy (c), Edit/Paste (v), and then click within the selection and drag.
 Use the arrow keys to nudge selections one pixel at a time in any direction.